yahiarefaiea/yahiarefaiea/others/exp-descriptions.md

 ----

-We were a full-cycle web design and development agency focusing on building well-crafted, interactive, and award-winning experiences to help tech startups and companies (look good on the internet -or- have effective and emotionally engaging products and services).
+We were a full-cycle web design and development agency focusing on building well-crafted, interactive, and award-winning experiences to help tech startups and companies have effective and emotionally engaging products and services.
 Nuotron was also known as Nucubuc.

 ----